 The Photography Associates season runs from October to May.

-Platinum-level members receive invitations to join the photography curators in additional activities at the museum, galleries, artists’ studios, and locations outside of Chicago.
+$2,500 platinum membership admits two to all events, plus invitations to join photography curators in additional activities at the museum, galleries, artists’ studios, and locations outside of Chicago

 For detailed membership information, please contact the Department of Photography at (312) 443-3663 or send us an e-mail.

-Tina Barney Uta Barth Walead Beshty William Clift Gregory Crewdson Keith Davis Rineke Dijkstra Joan Fontcuberta Lee Friedlander Emmet Gowin Sarah Greenough David Hockney Yasuhiro Ishimoto Mark Klett Sally Mann Susan Meiselas Annette Messager Paul Messier Ray K. Metzker Sheila Metzner Joel Meyerowitz Duane Michals Richard Misrach Abelardo Morell Vik Muniz Nicholas Nixon Martin Parr Gilles Peress Fazal Sheikh Taryn Simon Raghubir Singh Alec Soth Joel Sternfeld John Szarkowski Bill Turnage Anne Tucker Diana Walker Artur Walther William Wegman James Welling Charis Wilson Joel-Peter Witkin Sylvia Wolf
+Tina Barney Uta Barth Walead Beshty Adam Broomberg Oliver Chanarin William Clift Gregory Crewdson Keith Davis Rineke Dijkstra Joan Fontcuberta Lee Friedlander Emmet Gowin Sarah Greenough David Hockney Yasuhiro Ishimoto Mark Klett Sally Mann Susan Meiselas Annette Messager Paul Messier Ray K. Metzker Sheila Metzner Joel Meyerowitz Duane Michals Richard Misrach Abelardo Morell Zanele Muholi Vik Muniz Nicholas Nixon Martin Parr Gilles Peress Hugh Phibbs Fazal Sheikh Taryn Simon Dayanita Singh Raghubir Singh Alec Soth Joel Sternfeld John Szarkowski Bill Turnage Anne Tucker Diana Walker Artur Walther William Wegman James Welling Charis Wilson Joel-Peter Witkin Sylvia Wolf